kendopunk/stencil-vizzle/readme/README-STV-BAR-CHART.md

 ### Color Schemes

-Each object in the `chartData.data` property may have a `color` property with hex value to force a certain color on a line, otherwise set the `color-scheme` attribute to one of the built-in values below which correspond to popular [color palettes](https://github.com/d3/d3-scale-chromatic) provided by the D3.js library.
+Each object in the `chartData.data` property may have a `color` property with hex value to force a certain color on a bar, otherwise set the `color-scheme` attribute to one of the built-in values below which correspond to popular [color palettes](https://github.com/d3/d3-scale-chromatic) provided by the D3.js library.

 - `category10`: schemeCategory10
 - `accent`: schemeAccent